HYODONGMOON/GESI_DE/README.md

 ```

 ## Running Gesi Model
-It is possible to look up example code for running default Gesi Model using Sector_coupling_data_2_gesi.xlsx data in `examples/` directory.<br>
+It is possible to look up example code for running default Gesi Model using GESI_DE.xlsx data in `examples/` directory.<br>
 The code below is `examples/gesi.py`.

 ```